Operation Desert Weasel | Hunting HTB/Sandworm

 3 - Conclusion

 The machine taught me a lot about PGP, SSTI and restricted shells mainly.
 I developed myself on these topics so I am glad that I did the machine.
 Rust and using firejail exploit is a little bit simpler than the first part for me.
+Overall, I liked the machine so much and it is pretty satisfying to be able to root it.
+Thanks to the creators.

 Happy hacking all!